Al Qaeda says it freed 500 inmates in Iraq jail-break

 That is still well below the height of Sunni-Shi'ite bloodletting that followed the U.S. invasion, when the monthly death toll sometimes topped 3,000.

-(Additional reporting by Ahmed Rasheed and Raheem Salman in Baghdad and Mustafa Mahmoud in Kirkuk; Writing by Isabel Coles; Editing by Robin Pomeroy)
+(Additional reporting by Ahmed Rasheed; Writing by Isabel Coles; Editing by Robin Pomeroy)